Location Pin Icon

 Overdosage

-Read more here for an in-depth discussion of the side effects and risks of Ozempic and WeGovy.
+Read more here for an in-depth discussion of the side effects and risks of semaglutide.

-Due to a global supply shortage of medication, it is common for patients to need to convert between the different formulations of semaglutide (Ozempic, WeGovy and Rybelsus).
-WeGovy has been approved in Singapore but stocks have not yet arrived (estimated to become available in 2026), so patients started on Wegovy by their doctors overseas will have to convert to Ozempic when they are in Singapore.
-Ozempic and WeGovy contain the same key ingredient semaglutide and may be used interchangeably.
+Due to a global supply shortage of medication, it is common for patients to need to convert between the different formulations of semaglutide.
+Injectable semaglutide has been approved in Singapore but stocks have not yet arrived (estimated to become available in 2026), so patients started on injectable semaglutide by their doctors overseas will have to convert to substitute when they are in Singapore.
+Most injectable semaglutide contain the same key ingredient semaglutide and may be used interchangeably.

 Ozempic vs wegovy